kalistara/agile-actors-kogal/README.md

-# Agile Actors MultiRepo as MonoRepo
+# Agile Actors MultiRepos as MonoRepo

 A single project to manage the various Agile Actors micro-services (repos).